rajabishek/blogger/source/_drafts/Programming-in-go.md

 ## Data Types
 Go is a statically typed programming language.
 Variables always have a specific type and that type cannot change.
 In every programming language you need a way to represent numbers(integers and floating point numbers), strings or characters, and booleans.

+### Integers
+Generally, we split numbers into two different kinds integers and floating-point numbers.
+Go’s integer types are `uint8`, `uint16`, `uint32`, `uint64`, `int8`, `int16`, `int32`, and `int64`.
+8, 16, 32, and 64 tell us how many bits each of the types use. uint means "unsigned integer" while int means "signed integer".
+In addition, there two alias types: `byte` (which is the same as `uint8`) and `rune`(which is the same as `int32`).
+There are also three machine dependent integer types: `uint`, `int`, and `uintptr`.
+They are machine dependent because their size depends on the type of architecture you are using.
+Generally, if you are working with integers, you should just use the int type.